jubalh/awesome-package-maintainer/README.md

 ## meld
 [Meld](https://meldmerge.org/) is a GUI tool for comparing two files or directories.
-It also let's you easily merge changes.
+It also lets you easily merge changes.

 ### Example
 We checked out two packages from the [openSUSE OBS](https://build.opensuse.org/).
 One is `X11:LXQt/lxqt-about` the other `X11:LXQt:git/lxqt-about`.
-The difference is that one will be about the stable release of lxqt-about and the other will always be rebuild with the latest version of upstream git master.
+The difference is that one will be about the stable release of lxqt-about and the other will always be rebuilt with the latest version of upstream git master.

 We want to find out the differences and also merge/pull/push changes from the various files.